hey-mike/Notes/AWS/choosing_performant_databases.md

 ### Use TCP Keepalive Parameters

 - **tcp_keepalive_time** controls the time, in seconds, after which a keepalive packet is sent when no data has been sent by the socket (ACKs are not considered data).
-Amazon recommends
 - **tcp_keepalive_intvl** controls the time, in seconds, between sending subsequent keepalive packets after the initial packet is sent (set using the tcp_keepalive_time parameter).
-Amazon recommends
-- **tcp_keepalive_probes**is the number of unacknowledged keepalive probes that occur before the application is notified.
-Amazon recommends
+- **tcp_keepalive_probes** is the number of unacknowledged keepalive probes that occur before the application is notified.

 ## RDS